fleetcoder/disinfo_filter/README.md

 # Disinfo Filter
 ## a TensorFlow app trained on the FakeNewsNet data set

-## to develop your own disinformation filter, start by downloading FakeNewsNet:
+## use Disinfo Filter to develop your own disinformation filter, start by downloading FakeNewsNet:

 https://github.com/KaiDMML/FakeNewsNet